Neil David Sr.

-Neil Randall David, Sr. Is a Hopi-Tewa American Indian artist and katsina carver.
+Neil Randall David Sr. is an American artist and katsina carver.
 He learned the basics of carving from his grandfather Victor (Kawayo) Charlie.

 Early life

 David was born June 4, 1944, on the Hopi Reservation in Polacca, Arizona.
 His father died before David was six years old.

-Under the influence and guidance of Victor Charlie, a katsina carver, and his wife, a potter, Lena (Blue Corn) Charlie, David’s interest in art was stimulated at an early age.
+Under the influence and guidance of Victor Charlie, a katsina carver, and his wife, a potter, Lena (Blue Corn) Charlie, David's interest in art was stimulated at an early age.
 His grandparents were invited to exhibit their art at the Santa Fe Indian Village pavilion at the Railroad Fair in Chicago in 1948.
 The following year they brought their grandson, 5 ½ year old David, along with them.
 David was self-taught as an artist.
 His art teacher in eighth grade was Fred Kabotie.
 After graduation, David attended High school in distant Phoenix.
 He sold his first Kachina doll while a high school freshman to Byron Hunter, who managed the trading store in Polacca.
-He saw the young man’s talent in art and as his mentor encouraged him.
-Hunter bought many of David’s drawings, paintings, and Kachina carvings and sold them through McGee’s trading store.
+He saw the young man's talent in art and as his mentor encouraged him.
+Hunter bought many of David's drawings, paintings, and Kachina carvings and sold them through McGee's trading store.

 Career

 David was drafted into the US Army in 1965 and served in Germany until 1968.
 When he returned home he began painting and carving full time.
 David received national recognition when his paintings and Kachina doll carvings were given multiple page coverage in the Arizona Highways magazine of June 1971, a reference issue devoted entirely to the Kachinas, the Living Spirits of the Hopi.
 A group of Hopi artists, the Artist Hopid, was organized in 1972 by Michael Kabotie, Terrance Talaswayma, and Neil David Sr. Their objectives included the use of their artistic talents to instill pride and identity in the Hopi, to educate Indian and non-Indian to the cultural values of the Hopi, and document Hopi history and events through the visual arts.
 In 1974 and 1975 the expanded membership of six exhibited at the Heard Museum in Phoenix; the Tucson Art Center; Riverside Community College in Riverside, California; Museum of Man in San Diego; Taylor Art Museum in Colorado Springs; and the Flagstaff Art Museum.
 In 1976 the National Endowment for the Arts and the Arizona Commission on the Arts provided a grant sending thirty-one of the groups paintings on a tour across the country.
-Patricia Broder’s Hopi Painting includes biographical essays of the Artist Hopid and details their exhibits and achievements.
+Patricia Broder's Hopi Painting includes biographical essays of the Artist Hopid and details their exhibits and achievements.